Roots Never Die

 That day would forever change her life.

-Excerpt - Chapter Three: The Cowboy
+Excerpt - Chapter 3: The Cowboy

 CONNER WHELAN, STILL wearing his dingy cowboy hat, well-worn chaps and dusty boots from a long day of ranch work, sashayed up to the counter.
 “Hi Patti.
 My book come in?”